Brauer-Thrall type theorems for derived module categories: The second Brauer-Thrall type theorem

-\begin{remark}{\rm By Corollary \ref{coro-char-phere} and Proposition \ref{prop-dd-glhl}, we know piecewise hereditary algebras and derived discrete algebras can be characterized as the algebras of finite global cohomological width and finite global cohomological length respectively, which provides the other proof of the first Brauer-Thrall type theorem.
+\begin{remark} {\rm By Proposition \ref{prop-dd-glhl}, we know piecewise hereditary algebras and derived discrete algebras can be characterized as the algebras of finite global cohomological width and the algebras of finite global cohomological length respectively, which provides another proof of the first Brauer-Thrall type theorem for derived category.
 Indeed, an algebra $A$ satisfies ${\rm gl.hr} A < \infty$ if and only if both ${\rm gl.hw} A < \infty$ and ${\rm gl.hl} A < \infty$, if and only if $A$ is both piecewise hereditary and derived discrete, i.e., piecewise hereditary of Dynkin type. }\end{remark}

+We conclude this paper with a question.
+In \cite{Bo13}, Bongartz proved that for a finite-dimensional algebra $A$ over an algebraically closed field $k$, there are no gaps in the sequence of dimensions of finite-dimensional indecomposable $A$-modules.
+More precisely, if there is an indecomposable $A$-module of dimension $n \geq 2$ then there is also one of dimension $n-1$.
+It is natural to consider the derived version of the above Bongartz's theorem and ask whether there are no gaps in the sequence of cohomological ranges of indecomposable objects in $D^b(A)$.

+\begin{question} Is there an indecomposable object in $D^b(A)$ of cohomological range $r-1$ if there is one of cohomological range $r \geq 2$? \end{question}

-{ {\bf ACKNOWLEDGMENT.} The authors thank Xiao He and Yongyun Qin for helpful discussions on this topic.
-The authors are sponsored by Project 11171325 NSFC.}
+{ {\bf ACKNOWLEDGEMENT.} The authors thank Xiao He and Yongyun Qin for many helpful discussions on this topic.
+They are supported by the National Natural Science Foundation of China (Grant No. 11171325 and 11571341).}